supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 I have asked for a better explanation of the differences between the two, and here is the response that I got:
 >

+I also got a better definition of the terms "natural waking hour" and "last sleep episode."

 # Napping tab
 As the name suggests, this tab is for the napping graphs.
 According to Dr. Wozniak, if your night sleep is shortened, you tend to compensate with naps.